James Davenport (Connecticut politician)

 James Davenport (October 12, 1758 – August 3, 1797) was an eighteenth-century American lawyer, politician and judge.
-He served as a U.S. Representative from Connecticut.
+He served as a U.S. representative from Connecticut.

 Biography

 Davenport was born in Stamford in the Connecticut Colony, the son of Abraham Davenport, and Elizabeth (Huntington) Davenport.
 He graduated from Yale College in 1777.
 He served in the commissary department of the Continental Army in the American Revolutionary War.
 He served as judge of the court of common pleas and was a member of the Connecticut House of Representatives from 1785 to 1790.
 Davenport served in the Connecticut State Senate from 1790 to 1797, and was a member of the Connecticut council of assistants from 1790 to 1796.
+He simultaneously served as a judge of the Connecticut Supreme Court of Errors from 1790 to 1797.
+He was also a candidate for the U.S. House of Representatives in 1790 and a 1793 special election.

 He was a judge of the Fairfield County Court from 1792 until 1796.
 He was elected as a Federalist candidate to the Fourth Congress to fill the vacancy caused by the resignation of James Hillhouse, and was reelected to the Fifth Congress.
 Davenport served in Congress from December 5, 1796, until his death in Stamford on August 3, 1797.